Wild Bill Hickman: Break with Brigham Young, excommunication, and later life

 Hickman, according to his autobiography, first began to break with Brigham Young during the latter's handling of the Morrisite War in 1863, claiming to put his name alongside those of many Utah non-Mormons to an ultimately successful petition to have the surviving prisoners of the minor sect released by a pardon from the (non-Brighamite) territorial governor.
 This act of minor resistance was followed by a direct confrontation with Brigham Young later in that year, when Hickman claimed that Brigham Young ordered him to murder U.S. Army General Patrick Edward Connor for whom Hickman had been acting as a scout.
 Hickman later said he had refused the order, saying "it shan't be done; I will see to that myself".
-Hickman's work as a scout for the hated U.S. Army may have been what ultimately what turned Brigham Young and his former co-religionists against him.
+Hickman's work as a scout for the hated U.S. Army may have been what ultimately turned Brigham Young and his former co-religionists against him.
 Following a series of legal complaints by the local Probate Court, which was a church-run alternative legal system particular to the Utah Territory, he spent time in jail, upon release finding out that much of his property had been expropriated by his neighbors at the behest of their local bishop and, as he was a practicing polygamist, his many wives and children encouraged to leave him".

 With armed men hounding his movements and his family dissolving, Hickman resolved to leave Utah in fear for his life.
 He spent the next several years mining in California and Nevada.".
 In 1868 while Hickman was still in California his Taylorsville, Utah Bishop excommunicated him from the LDS Church, and with his plural marriages no longer being in force, ultimately nine of his ten wives would leave him.

 Around September 1871, the now estranged Hickman confessed to murdering Richard Yates and stated it was at the request of Brigham Young.
 This was under interrogation by Deputy Marshal H. Gilson, who was attempting to make a case against Brigham Young for ordering murders across the territory.
 He was held at Fort Douglas and guarded by the military for his safety, and he gave testimony to a Grand Jury about crimes he had committed and seen committed under the instruction of Brigham Young.
 While at Fort Douglas, he wrote his autobiography, which was later given to J. H. Beadle who performed some basic fact-checking and ultimately published it under the title Brigham's Destroying Angel.

 Nothing ever became of the case against Young, who died in 1877.
 Hickman, who had struck a deal with federal law enforcement to testify against Young if he were ever to be brought to trial, was never convicted of the crimes to which he confessed.
 He ultimately left Utah, dying in the Wind River Mountains in western Wyoming in August 1883.